Siphon880gh/davinci-resolve-scripter/README.md

 Keep in mind certain APIs cannot run as a drop-in script, but they can run in the console, which is another limitation placed on free versions.
 AddFusionComp that makes sure your timeline item will have a fusion for you to programatically add nodes or to load a fusion comp file, that will fail as a drop-in script but yet the console accepts and executes if it were inputted in.

-Summary of limitations:
+Summary of limitations (not comprehensive):
 - SetCurrentTimecode not available on free API
-- SetSetting not available
+- SetSetting, SetProperty, and similar are not available
-- SetEnd disabled so you can’t programmatically adjust clip durations
+- SetStart, SetEnd, SetDuration disabled so you can’t programmatically adjust clip durations
 - ImportFusionComp fails to work as a drop into the DaVinci console script, but you can input directly into the DaVinci console and it works
 - ImportFusionComp and AddFusionComp sometimes fails if you’re not on the Fusion screen.
 Last two limitations are discussed https://www.steakunderwater.com/wesuckless/viewtopic.php?t=4317&start=15